×

 • Calls for routine polishing and painting.

-• Wooden windows are much more pricey than aluminium and uPVC windows.
+• Wooden windows are much pricier than aluminum and uPVC

 • Termites are a big threat to wooden windows.